leinad85daniel/alx-system_engineering-devops/0x00-shell_basics/README.md

 ls -la . .. /boot: is a script tha lists all files in the current directory and the parent of the working directory and the /boot director, in long format file /tmp/iamafile: is a script that prints the type of the file named iamafile.
-The file iamafile will be in the /tmp directory when we will run your script ln -s /bin/ls __ls__: is a symbolic link to /bin/ls, named _ls_.
+The file iamafile will be in the /tmp directory when we will run your script ln -s /bin/ls __ls__: is a symbolic link to /bin/ls, named _ls_. cp -u *.html .. : is a script that copies HTML files form the working directory to the parent of the working directory